LAKES LEARNING CENTRE

 THE LEARNING CENTRE

 The Learning Centre provides academic support to students in regular classes.
-Students are directed to the centre by their teacher.
+Students are directed to the centre by their TLC teacher.
 Extra assistance/instruction is provided to students, who then return to their regular class.
 This service is available to all students from grades 8-12.
-TLC also supports students from grades 10-12 who are taking E-bus/Distance education courses.
+TLC also offers a wide range of grade 11 and 12 modular courses where students work independently towards their Dogwood Diploma.
+E-Bus courses are also offered through this program.

 CAREER PROGRAMS AT LDSS